Mikoyan-Gurevich MiG-25: Development

 Work on the new Soviet interceptor that became the MiG-25 started in mid-1959, a year before Soviet intelligence learned of the American Mach 3 A-12 reconnaissance aircraft.
-It is not clear if the design was influenced by the American A-5 Vigilante.
+It is not clear if the design was influenced by the American XF-108 Rapier and the A-5 Vigilante.

 The design bureau studied several possible layouts for the new aircraft.
 One had the engines located side by side, as on the MiG-19.
 The second had a stepped arrangement with one engine amidships, with exhaust under the fuselage, and another in the aft fuselage.
 The third project had an engine arrangement similar to that of the English Electric Lightning, with two engines stacked vertically.
 Options two and three were both rejected because the size of the engines meant that either of them would result in a very tall aircraft, which would complicate maintenance.

 The idea of placing the engines in underwing nacelles was also rejected because of the dangers of any thrust asymmetry during flight.
 Having decided on engine configuration, there was thought of giving the machine variable-sweep wings and a second crew member, a navigator.
-Variable geometry would improve maneuverability at subsonic speed, but at the cost of decreased fuel tank capacity.
+Variable geometry would improve manoeuvrability at subsonic speed, but at the cost of decreased fuel tank capacity.
 Because the reconnaissance aircraft would operate at high speed and high altitude, the idea was soon dropped.
 Another interesting but impractical idea was to improve the field performance using two RD36-35 lift-jets.
 Vertical takeoff and landing would allow for use of damaged runways during wartime and was studied on both sides of the Iron Curtain.
 The perennial problem with engines dedicated to vertical lift is they become mere dead weight in horizontal flight and also occupy space in the airframe needed for fuel.
 The MiG interceptor would need all the fuel it could get, so the idea was abandoned.

 The first prototype was a reconnaissance variant, designated Ye-155-R1, that made its first flight on 6 March 1964.
 It had some characteristics that were unique to that prototype, and some of these were visually very evident: the wings had fixed wingtip tanks with a 600 L capacity, to which small winglets were attached for stability purposes, but when it was found that fuel sloshing around in the tanks caused vibrations, they were eliminated.
 The aircraft also had attachments for movable foreplanes, canards, to help with pitch control at high speed (provisions for canards had previously been installed, but not used, on the Ye-152P).

 The first flight of the interceptor prototype, Ye-155-P1, took place on 9 September 1964.
 Development of the MiG-25, which represented a major step forward in Soviet aerodynamics, engineering and metallurgy, took several more years to complete.

 On 9 July 1967, the new aircraft was first shown to the public at the Domodedovo air show, with four prototypes (three fighters and a reconnaissance aircraft) making a flypast.